 - A Greenbone Security Assistant: a web interface that allows you to run and manage scans in the browser

 We recommend that if you want to install OpenVAS, use Kali Linux instead of CentOS or any other Linux-based distributions.
-The process is much smoother when installed on Kali compared to other distributions.
+The process is much smoother when installed on Kali compared to other distributions because most dependencies are pre-configured.

-When using Kali Linus for any OpenVAS scanning, you should pay close attention to resource usage.
-Whether using a virtual machine or a bare metal, you should have the minimum CPU and memory requirements.
+When using Kali Linux for any OpenVAS scanning, you should pay close attention to resource usage.
+Whether using a virtual machine or a bare metal, you should have the minimum CPU and memory requirements to avoid system crashes during heavy scans.

 To further secure your system, you may also want to ensure that all user passwords are strong and updated regularly.
-Learn how to change passwords in Linux to enhance security measures when working with OpenVAS on Kali Linux.
+Learn how to choose a strong password to enhance security measures when working with OpenVAS on Kali Linux.

-You will need more resources if you plan to run multiple scans parallel to each other.
+You will need significantly more resources if you plan to run multiple scans parallel to each other or if you are scanning large enterprise networks with thousands of IPs.

 apt-get update